 Northwestern is the alma mater of pitching coach Eileen Canney Linnehan.

-Eileen Canney Linnehan is in her fourth season as an assistant coach for the UIC softball program, where she leads the battery.
+Eileen Canney Linnehan closes out her fourth season as an assistant coach for the UIC softball program, where she leads the battery.
 The two-time All-American and former Northwestern pitcher has a wealth of playing experience at the collegiate, national and international level.
 Additionally, Canney Linnehan served as a coach during the 2011 Under Armour All-American high school game, where she led the nation's 30 best high school softball players as they showcased their talents during the ESPN RISE games.

 During her playing days, Canney Linnehan was a four-time letterwinner at Northwestern, which included a second- and third-place finish at the Women's College World Series and a two-time All-American.
 She then served as a member of two national softball teams, an international squad and most recently, the United States National Team.